-The dental team includes two dentists and two dental nurses.
+The dental team includes three dentists, three dental nurses who have dual reception and nursing roles, two dental hygienists, a receptionist and a practice manager.
 The practice has two treatment rooms.

 The practice is owned by a partnership and as a condition of registration must have a person registered with the CQC as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Brewery Yard Dental Surgery is the principal dentist.
+The registered manager at Stangrove Court Dental Practice is one of the partners.

-During the inspection we spoke with two dentists and a dental nurse.
+During the inspection we spoke with a dentist, a dental nurse, a dental hygienist, and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.